Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 Again, the way to maximize your day and get your money’s worth is make sure you’re on the app ready to make your next selection when it is your time.
 Stacking your Lightning Lane selections is incredibly important if you’re really trying to maximize your day.
 Whether you’re in the parks on a super busy park day or a certain ride just happens to have a window that is really far out, it’s important to know you can and should stack your Lightning Lane selections.
 As I said before, set an alarm for 2 hours after the last selection was made.

-Like I mentioned before, with Genie+ selections you can’t choose the return time of any specific ride.
+Like I mentioned before, with Disney Genie+ selections you can’t choose the return time of any specific ride.
 You either have to take what’s available or wait until a time slot that works becomes available.
 Unfortunately if you’re in the parks on a super busy day, you might just take what you can get and that might mean that you’ll be zig-zagging all over the park.
 It’s still better than waiting in an hour and half standby line.

 Stacking an Individual Lightning Lane & a Genie+ Lightning Lane

-Yes, you can stack an Individual Lightning Lane selection AND a Genie+ Lightning Lane selection.
-Since the Individual Lightning Lane isn’t included in the “package” of Genie+, there is no restriction on how long you have to wait to book a Genie+ Lightning Lane and an Individual Lightning Lane.
+Yes, you can stack an Individual Lightning Lane selection AND a Disney Genie+ Lightning Lane selection.
+Since the Individual Lightning Lane isn’t included in the “package” of Disney Genie+, there is no restriction on how long you have to wait to book a Disney Genie+ Lightning Lane and an Individual Lightning Lane.

 If you have a specific question regarding Disney Genie+ and Lightning Lanes that I didn’t address in this post, please drop a comment below and I will get back to you.